Automatically designing CNN architectures using genetic algorithm for image classification: The Proposed Algorithm

 \section{The Proposed Algorithm}

 In this section, we firstly present the framework of the proposed algorithm in Subsection~\ref{sub_section_alg_overview}, and then detail the main steps in Subsections~\ref{sub_section_pop_init} to \ref{sub_section_environmental_selection}.
-To help readers better understand the proposed algorithm, we will not only document the details of each main step, but also provide the justifications for such designs.
+To help readers better understand the proposed algorithm, we will not only document the details of each main step, but also provide the analysis for given designs.